-Bernice Rigney was born in Baltimore, Maryland.
-After high school graduation she worked for a year as an IBM operator before entering the Maryknoll Sisters Congregation in 1959.
-Sister Bernice received a B.A. in Community Service from Rogers College and was assigned to Tanzania, Africa in 1969.
-For 14 years in Tanzania her ministries were in rural community development; women’s groups; youth work; Basic Christian Communities, including participation in life and work in an Ujamaa (“familyhood”) Village.
+Sister Bernice’s first overseas mission assignment was to Tanzania, East Africa in 1969.
+For 14 years in Tanzania her ministries were in rural community development; women’s groups; youth work; Basic Christian Communities, including participation in life and work in an Ujamaa (“family-hood”) Village.

-In 1983, Sister Bernice enjoyed working in vocation ministry back at Maryknoll, accompanying young women interested in a mission vocation.
-Then she studied for her M.A. in Pastoral Ministry at Creighton University, Omaha, NE, earning a Master of Arts in Pastoral Ministry, in 1988 when she was assigned to Kenya.
+Back at Maryknoll In 1983, Sister Bernice enjoyed working in vocation ministry accompanying young women interested in a mission vocation.
+Then she studied at Creighton University, Omaha, NE, earning a Master of Arts in Pastoral Ministry, in 1988 when she was assigned to Kenya.

-In Kenya, Sister Bernice worked in a Women’s Resource Center and for 15 years she worked for the Amani Center in Nairobi.
-Amani is a non-governmental organization that provides individual and group counseling, crisis intervention and debriefing with victims of violence, including Kenyan and U.S. survivors of the 1998 U.S. Embassy bombing in Nairobi.
-She has also worked in parish-directed retreats.
+In Kenya, Sister Bernice worked in a Women’s Resource Center and, for 15 years, worked for the Amani Center in Nairobi.
+Amani Center was a non-governmental organization that provided individual and group counseling, crisis intervention and debriefing with victims of violence, including Kenyan and U.S. survivors of the 1998 U.S. Embassy bombing in Nairobi.
+She also conducted parish-directed retreats.

-In recent years, she has been working “at large,” which adds to her ministry outreach both in Kenya and internationally.
-In 2000, Sister Bernice did specialized study in the United States on conflict management and reconciliation and offered the fruits of her study to the Maryknoll Sisters in Guatemala, East Timor as well as several countries on the continent of Africa.
+Later, she worked “at large,” which added to her ministry outreach both in Kenya and internationally.
+In 2000, Sister Bernice provided specialized study in the United States on conflict management and reconciliation and offered the fruits of her study to the Maryknoll Sisters in Guatemala and East Timor as well as several countries on the continent of Africa.

-Of her decades of experience in Africa, Sister Bernice says, “A special gift the African people offer to the rest of our world is their ability to value relationships.”
+Of her decades of experience in Africa, Sister Bernice said, “A special gift the African people offer to the rest of our world is their ability to value relationships.”

-Currently, Sister Bernice serves as Co-Director of the Congregational Personnel Office at Maryknoll Center in NY.
+Sister Bernice served as Co-Director of the Congregational Personnel Office at Maryknoll Center in NY.
 Until 2017 when she retired at the Center.